Otwiine/Otwiine/README.md

 ### 🧠 About Me
 - 👋 Hi, I’m @Otwiine
 - 🌍 I'm passionate about **Web Development** and **Geospatial Analysis (GIS)**
-- 🐍 Python is my main programming language — I'm always exploring new ways to use it for web apps, automation, and geospatial projects!
 - 📚 Currently learning **Python**, **HTML**, **CSS**, and **Geographical Information Systems**
+- 🐍 Python is my main programming language — I'm exploring ways of using AI and ML for geospatial projects!
 - 🎯 Planning to learn: C++ and JavaScript
 - 🤝 Looking to collaborate on **beginner-friendly Python, GIS, and web projects**
 - 📫 Reach me at: **otwiine@gmail.com**